jcapellman/uc-berkeley-notebooks/Capstone_Project/README.md

 - **F1 Score:** The F1 score balances precision and recall, providing a single metric to evaluate the model's performance.
 The cross-validated and mean F1 scores are depicted in the graphs below.

 #### Random Forest
+Random Forest is an ensemble learning method known for its robustness and ability to handle imbalanced datasets.
+The confusion matrix for Random Forest is shown below:

 ![Random Forest Confusion Matrix](https://raw.githubusercontent.com/jcapellman/uc-berkeley-notebooks/main/Capstone_Project/images/confusion_matrix_random_forest.png)

 - **Accuracy:** The Random Forest model outperformed Logistic Regression in terms of accuracy, correctly classifying a higher percentage of the TCP traffic data.